Bacis/Bacis/README.md

 # Andrius Bačianskas
 ## 👾 Web Engineer / Blockchain / DeFi 👾

-### A versatile software engineer with 10 years of experience in the tech industry that can write well-tested production- ready code with solid knowledge on launching it on your favourite cloud hosting service.
+### As a versatile software engineer with 10 years of experience in the tech industry, I have a proven track record of writing well-tested, production-ready code.
+My solid knowledge of cloud hosting services enables me to seamlessly launch and maintain applications on your preferred platform.

 # 🌍 Web Portfolio